 Installation and construction of new landscaping and hardscaping should not occur in a district or area of campus until restoration and maintenance of the existing landscape is stabilized and reinforced with new plant material and repair or replacement of functioning landscape/hardscape elements.
 The azalea and camellia garden landscapes in the historical portions of campus are important to the character of FSU.
-Restoration of the existing older azalea and camellia garden landscapes in and around the historical portions of campus of vital landscape on campus.
+Restoration of the existing older azalea and camellia garden landscapes in and around the historical portions of campus should be a priority in the continued development of vital landscape on campus.